UWPCE-PythonCert/PythonCertDevel/source/supplemental/installing/python_for_linux.rst

   Python 3.5.2 (default, March 26 2015, 15:33:32)
   [GCC 4.9.2 on linux]
   >>>

+Note: your version number may vary, but it will be a Python 3 version.
+And you may not have pip and ipython installed yet, but you will as you follow the instructions below.

 If you don't have the version you want installed then use the package manager to find and install it: